AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 - Decompressed DARC files (`*.LZ`, not `*_LZ.bin`)

-## Previewing the UI Layout
+## Preparing for Layout Customization

-Here's a list of known layout files for editing.
+Here's a list of known layout files for customization.

 <table>
   <thead>